corkymaigre/multithreading-benchmarks/README.md

 	- [Multithreading code (one thread per row of the result matrix)]
 	- [Multithreading code (each cell of the result matrix is assigned to one of the *n* threads)]
 - [GPU Programming]

-Each programming method was compared each other by doing a benchmark on the elapsed time for the computation.
+Each programming method was compared each other by doing a benchmark on the elapsed time for the computation only.

-My personal information :
+Information :
 - [Homepage](https://github.com/CorkyMaigre)
 - [Source files](https://github.com/CorkyMaigre/multithreading-benchmarks)
 - [Website](http://www.corkymaigre.be/)